 All students will typically be tested prior to admission.
-In addition, annual ERB testing is conducted during the school year.
-Students who are re-enrolling will not normally be expected to take tests beyond the standard achievement and school ability tests; however, the school reserves the right to require additional test data to make a reenrollment decision.
+In addition, annual ERB testing is conducted during the school year for grades 6 and 7.
+The PSAT is administered to students in the 8th grade.
+The PSAT is a practice test for the College Board's SAT.
+Students who are reenrolling will not normally be expected to take tests beyond the standard achievement and school ability tests; however, the school reserves the right to require additional test data to make a reenrollment decision.